julianperrott/WowClassicGrindBot/README.md

 #### Race requirements

-If the character must be - in or not - the specified `Race` use this requirement.
+If the character must be - or not - the specified `Race` use this requirement.
 Useful to determine Racial abilities.

 It has the format `Race:Race`